rchui/ptgz/README.md

     -k    Keep Archive          ptgz will not delete the ptgz archive it has been passed to extract.
 This option must be used with "-x".

-    -v    Enable Verbose        ptgz will print the commands as they are called to STDOUT
+    -v    Enable Verbose        ptgz will print the commands as they are called to STDOUT.

     -x    Extraction            ptgz will perform file extraction from an archive.
 The passed ptgz archive will be unpacked and split into its component files. <archive> should be the